 Another thing you should check is the connection strength, if the router is too far from the PC then signals may drop, try moving the router near to your PC.

-WiFi mya frequently disconnects without a particular reason, you have to find and fix the root cause.
+WiFi may frequently disconnects without a particular reason, you have to find and fix the root cause.
 If you are unsure, then follow the above methods.

 These were some of the methods to fix the WiFi keeps disconnecting issue on your Windows 10 PC.
 I hope this guide helps you in fixing the problem.
-In case you feel anything difficult, feel free to reach out to us.
+If you feel anything difficult, feel free to contact us.

 Also, Read: